Museums & Galleries

 Kalispell is an artistic community filled with great musicians, photographers and painters.
-We highly recommend taking in a Glacier Symphony concert, touring the Hockaday Museum of Art, spending time in the galleries downtown, visiting the Conrad Mansion, exploring The Museum at Central School and shopping our farmers market on Saturday mornings.
+We highly recommend taking in a Glacier Symphony concert, touring the Hockaday Museum of Art, spending time in the galleries downtown, visiting the Conrad Mansion, exploring the Northwest Montana History Museum and shopping our farmers market on Saturday mornings.

 The Conrad Mansion

 Experience the texture and details of late-19th-century life up close and personal with a tour of the opulent home of Kalispell’s founder, Charles Conrad.
 Inside this sprawling, 13,000-square-foot manor you’ll find more than 90 percent of the home’s original furnishings.
 Tours are available in the summer and the mansion is open for special events throughout the year; visit the Conrad Mansion online for information.

 Charles Conrad was not the first person to call the Flathead Valley home.
 You can explore the valley’s deepest roots and earliest industries through four permanent exhibits at the Northwest Montana History Museum.
 Housed in an 1894 schoolhouse, the museum offers exhibits on regional Native American history, the early timber industry and the valley’s earliest European settlers.